Fossils and Las Hoyas

 Nebreda et al, (2020)

-And exploited the potential of such methods to explore features of shape variation in unexplored settings, such as dinosaur trackways (Costa et al., 2019)
+Features of shape variation in unexplored settings, such as dinosaur trackways (Costa et al., 2019)